 The Legal and Ethical Foundation

 The right to complain is a cornerstone of consumer protection laws in many jurisdictions.
-These laws provide a framework for businesses to be held accountable for substandard products or services.
+And these laws provide a framework for businesses to be held accountable for substandard products or services.
 A strongly worded letter of complaint can serve as an important step in asserting these rights, particularly if informal attempts to resolve the issue have failed.

 Ethically, businesses have a responsibility to address customer concerns promptly and fairly.
 A well-written letter highlights this responsibility and encourages the company to uphold its end of the bargain.
 It's a means of promoting fair business practices and fostering a culture of accountability.